Eliphaz: Third Discourse

 Will Christ esteem us when we justify ourselves against HIM?

 36:19 Will he esteem thy riches? no, not gold, nor all the forces of strength.
-36:20 Desire not the night [do not seek affliction by justifying ourselves against God] , when people are cut off in their place.
+36:20 Desire not the night [do not seek our own affliction by justifying ourselves against God], when people are cut off in their place.

-Choose repentance and humility before God and his commandments, and flee from iniquity.
+Choose repentance and humility before God and his Word, and flee from all self justification and iniquity.

 36:21 Take heed, regard not iniquity: for this hast thou chosen rather than affliction.

-Remember that God is to be our Teacher; What is man that he presumes to know better than the clear commandments of God?
-STOP calling the Sabbath Holy and then polluting it!
+Remember that God is to be our Teacher; What is man that he presumes to know better than the Word of God?
+STOP calling the Sabbath Holy and then routinely polluting it!

-Stop exalting loyalty to your man, tradition or organization as being loyalty to God!
-Stop committing spiritual adultery with paganism and our own little tin gods; above the Word of the Almighty!
+Stop exalting loyalty to men, false traditions, or organization as if being loyal to them was loyalty to God!
+Stop committing spiritual adultery with our own little tin gods; above the Word of the Almighty!

-STOP exalting ourselves and not exalting our Mighty Savior to keep all of his commandments and teachings!
+STOP exalting ourselves and not exalting our Mighty Savior to live by every Word of God!

 36:22 Behold, God exalteth by his power: who teacheth like him?
 36:23 Who hath enjoined him his way? or who can say, Thou hast wrought iniquity?
 36:24 Remember that thou [should] magnify his work, which men behold.
 36:25 Every man may see it; man may behold it afar off.